jundalisay/superblist/content/en/research/ibn-khaldun/muqaddimah/chapter-1/part-2d.md

 Cargoes from the Sudanese boats are taken off and carried on pack animals to Assuan at the entrance to Upper Egypt.
 In the same way, the cargoes of the boats from Upper Egypt are carried over the cataracts.
 The distance from the cataracts to Assuan is a twelve day's journey.

 The oases on the west bank of the Nile there are now in ruins.
-They show traces of ancientsettlement.
+They show traces of ancient settlement.

 In the middle of the first zone, in its fifth section, is the country of the Abyssinians, through which a river flows, which comes from beyond the equator and 8 5 flows toward the land of the Nubah, where it flows into the Nile and so on down into Egypt.